 The Commission has also developed and maintains, four condition specific unplanned readmission indicators, as part of the Core Hospital-based Outcome Indicators (CHBOI) toolkit.

 The National Health Reform Agreement Addendum reforms

 All Australian governments have committed to reforms under the National Health Reform Agreement Addendum, which include a focus on avoidable hospital readmissions.
 These reforms aim to integrate safety and quality into the pricing and funding of Australian public hospitals in a way that:

 - Provides an incentive in the system to provide the right care, in the right place, at the right time

 - Decreases avoidable demand for public hospital services

 - Signals to the health system the need to reduce instances of preventable poor quality patient care, while supporting improvements in data quality and information available to inform clinicians’ practice.

 At the request of the Australian Health Ministers’ Advisory Council, and in line with the National Health Reform Agreement Addendum, the Commission developed the list of conditions considered to be avoidable hospital readmissions.

 This list of conditions, and the related condition-specific time intervals, was developed in consultation with clinical and consumer experts, taking into consideration:

-The Independent Hospital Pricing Authority will be canvassing options for pricing and funding for avoidable readmissions in its Consultation Paper on the Pricing Framework for Australian Public Hospital Services 2019-20.
-The paper will be released on the Pricing Authority’s website on 12 June 2018 for a 30 day consultation period.
+The Independent Hospital Pricing Authority will be canvassing options for pricing and funding for avoidable readmissions over 24 months, starting from 1 July 2019.
+The options are outlined in the Independent Hospital Pricing Authority's Pricing Framework for Australian Public Hospital Services 2019-20.